 You read about it all the time: data is an asset, it’s important, and it’s crucial to your business.
-The literature is clear, there is no debate that leveraging business and organizational data is essential to business growth.
+There is no debate that leveraging business and organizational data is essential to business growth.
 What is less obvious, however, is how to actually access and draw insights out of data.

-Think pieces typically outline the benefits of complete data understanding while making assumptions about organizations’ data environments.
-Most organizations are nowhere close to leveraging their data in a meaningful way to drive innovation and business growth.
-And yet, articles and thought leaders tend to offer advice as if organizations are in a ready state to gain insights from their data.
+Think pieces often outline the benefits of complete data understanding while making assumptions about an organization’s data environment.
+Most organizations are nowhere close to leveraging their data in a meaningful way.
+And yet, industry insiders and thought leaders tend to offer advice as if organizations are in a ready state to gain insight from their data.

-For larger organizations or those without a data strategy, the truth is that finding, understanding and actioning your data is a process, not a time-boxed project.
-And though articles about gaining insight into your data are exciting, you need to start from where you currently are.
+The truth is that finding, understanding and actioning your data is a process, not a time-boxed project.
+And though revealing insights locked in your data is a tantalizing notion, you can’t jump ahead to the reveal, you need to start from where you are.
 All worthwhile journeys begin with the first step.

 From Ignorance to Opportunity